fcole90/quack/README.md

 # Quack

-Go service to keep you IP updated on Duck DNS
+Simple service in Go to keep you IP updated on Duck DNS

 ## Instruction